||6 1/8x9 1/4

 ||Security Studies/Science, Technology, and Security

-This timely book provides the inside story of the development of mobile public alert and warning technology in the United States and addresses similar systems being used in Europe, Chile, Israel, and Japan.
+This timely book provides the inside story of the development of mobile public alert and warning technology in the United States and addresses similar systems being used in Australia, Canada, Japan, and the Netherlands.

 This book provides a comprehensive account of how mobile-smartphone systems are rapidly transforming the practice of public alert and warning in the United States.
 Recent events have vaulted mobile alert and warning technology to the forefront of public debates concerning the hazards of the digital age.
 False alarms of ballistic missile attacks on Hawaii and Japan, the non-use of mobile alerts during the Northern California wildfires, and the role this technology plays in supporting police manhunts and counterterrorism efforts have prompted reconsideration of how these systems are used.